 • plan.md → becomes the execution contract baseline

-• tasks.md → maps to execution slices in Step 2
+• tasks.md → maps to execution slices for the Forge station

 • constitution.md → imports as PROJECT-PRINCIPLES.md

 The handoff is seamless.
-Spec Kit's output becomes Plan Forge's input.
+Spec Kit's output becomes the Forge Shop's input.

-This is where Plan Forge adds what Spec Kit doesn't: runtime enforcement.
+This is where Plan Forge first added what Spec Kit doesn't: runtime enforcement during the build.

 Each slice (task) executes with build + test gates.
 The agent cannot proceed to the next slice until the current one passes.
+Quorum Mode can fan a slice out to 2–3 models in parallel for high-stakes decisions.
 And when all slices complete, an independent reviewer — running in a fresh session with zero context from the builder — audits the entire implementation against the original spec.

 Spec Kit is the architect's blueprint.
-Plan Forge is the building inspector who won't sign off until every beam is to code.
+Plan Forge is the building inspector who won't sign off until every beam is to code — and the property manager who keeps watching after move-in.

 Shared Extension Ecosystem